cdp1337/coreplus/README.md

 Installation and running inside a WAMP environment is unsupported at present and may not work.
 If you need this, proceed at your own risk.

+## CentOS 7 (SELinux Permissions)

+CentOS 7 ships with SELinux in enforcing mode.
+It is always best to leave security features running whenever possible.

+Use the following commands if you are having issues with Apache being able to write to the appropriate directories.

+	# This will set the context for apache to execute code in the application codebase
+	chcon -Rv --type=httpd_sys_content_t /path/to/src

+	# This will allow apache to write files in the files directory for public and tmp.
+	chcon -Rv --type=httpd_sys_script_rw_t /path/to/src/files/

+Then, ensure that TMP_DIR in config/configuration.xml points to a directory within the files directory, eg: "files/tmp/" Sometimes SELinux prevents apache from writing to /tmp, as it's outside the security context for that policy.

 ## MariaDB Backend

 When running with MariaDB, the php5-mysqlnd driver is required instead of php5-mysql!
 To fix this on Ubuntu 15.04 and